 The Kentucky Cabinet for Transportation in Frankfort requires that students obtain a form from their respective schools verifying and notarizing that they are in good academic standing.
-Nine (9) unexcused absences or failure to pass four (4) classes each semester will result in forfeiture/denial of driving privileges.
+Nine (9) unexcused absences or failure to pass four (4) classes each semester or the equivalent of four (4) courses, will result in forfeiture/denial of driving privileges.